Harith Samsuri

-Muhammad Harith bin Samsuri (born 5 July 2000) is a Malaysian professional footballer who plays as a left-back or centre-back for Malaysia Super League club Negeri Sembilan.
+Muhammad Harith bin Samsuri (born 5 July 2000) is a Malaysian professional footballer who plays as a left-back or centre-back.

 Club career

 Negeri Sembilan

 Harith Samsuri began his career with Negeri Sembilan's U23 team during the 2023 season.
 In 2024, he was promoted to the senior squad ahead of the Malaysia Super League campaign.
 He made his first-team debut on 26 May 2024 in a league match against Selangor FC.
 Harith scored his first senior goal on 26 February 2025 in a league fixture against Kedah Darul Aman.

 Harith is set to remain with Negeri Sembilan for the 2025–26 season, continuing his development with the senior squad.

 International career

 In November 2024, Harith received his first call‑up to the Malaysia senior national team by head coach Pau Martí for the AFF Mitsubishi Electric Cup preliminary squad.
 He was later forced to withdraw due to injury before the tournament began.